Pokepoison/Organized-Business/README.md

     C. cd Organized-Business

-    D. Install the required dependencies using npm install Set up your MySQL database with the necessary schema.
+    D. Install the required dependencies using npm install.
+Set up your MySQL database with the necessary schema.
 You can use a schema.sql file or set up the schema manually.
 Ensure that you update the database configuration in your app.js file with your database credentials.

     E. Start the application with node app.js